 Some common words are not phonetic so cannot be decoded.
-They have to be learnt so that your child can sight read them and we use letter names to spell them out.
+They have to be learnt so that your child can sight read them.
 The tricky words taught in the Autumn term are:

 I to the no go into

 We teach these words during phonics sessions using lots of games such as bingo to develop instant recognition.
 People's names are often tricky words too.